-Figure 108: PFX Enrollment Completed Successfully-Awaiting Workflow Approval(s)
+Figure 109: PFX Enrollment Completed Successfully-Awaiting Workflow Approval(s)

-• If the template you selected requires manager approval at the CA level, you'll see a message that your request is pending.
-The user responsible for approving issuance of pending certificates will be notified (if that Management Portal feature is configured, see Pending Certificate Request Alerts on page 158).
-You can visit the Certificate Requests page (see Certificate Request Alerts on page 158).
-You can visit the Certificate Requests page (see Certificate Request Necks on the status of your pending request and certificate search (see Certificate on page 18) to complete the certificate download.
+If the template you selected requires manager approval at the CA level, you'll see a message that your request is pending.
+The user responsible for approving issuance of pending certificates will be notified (if that Management Portal feature is configured, see Pending Certificate Request Alerts on page 160).
+You can visit the Certificate Requests page (see Certificate Requests below) to check on the status of your pending request and certificate search (see Certificate Search and Collections on page 18) to complete the certificate download.
 If the Management Portal feature has been configured to send notification alerts when a pending certificate request is approved or denied, you may receive an email message when your certificate is available for download.
 The email message may contain a download link.
-See Issued Certificate Request Alerts on page 166 and Denied Certificate Request Alerts on page 173.
+See Issued Certificate Request Alerts on page 168 and Denied Certificate Request Alerts on page 175.